Porotos Granados

 Creamy and comforting, the broth thickens with corn and melting squash into something between a stew and a porridge.
 The fresh beans are soft and earthy, the basil lifts it with a sweet anise note, and a whisper of ají keeps it warm rather than hot.

-Grated corn releases starch that naturally thickens the stew without flour, while squash breaks down to add body and sweetness.
-Building a paprika-ají sofrito first lays down a deep savory-color base before the vegetables go in.
+Grated corn releases starch that gelatinizes from about 60°C, its granules swelling and bursting so the freed starch chains tangle into a mesh that thickens the stew without flour.
+As the squash cooks down, pectin and starch dissolve out of its softening cell walls to add body, and its natural sugars cook into a gentle sweetness.
+Building a paprika-ají sofrito first lays down a deep savory, red-tinted base before the vegetables go in.

 Variations